zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Portal Improvements

-* You can now add/update the Technical contact for an application.
-For further information, see [Technical Contact](/developerportal/deploy/private-cloud-deploy/#application-settings).
+* You can now add or update the Technical Contact for an application.
+For more information, see [Technical Contact](/developerportal/deploy/private-cloud-deploy/#application-settings).
-* Updating or setting a technical contact is now logged in the activity logs.
+* Updating or setting a Technical Contact is now logged in the activity logs.

 ### November 14, 2024